 Whose health matters more?
 How should we think about human embryo research?
 And how should we look after people as they approach the end of their lives?
 Dr Jan Deckers explores such questions from his recently published book 'Fundamentals of Critical Thinking in Health Care Ethics and Law' on Thursday 28th March, 5:00-6:30pm at The University of Wales Trinity Saint David.
 Contact firstname.lastname@example.org for queries.

 In the mind of a conspiracy theorist →

-TRIP at Birmingham invites you to a special screening of Ema Sullivan-Bissett and Anna Ichino’s project on Conspiratorial Ideation and Pathological Belief and with project EPIC (Epistemic Injustice in Healthcare).
+TRIP at Birmingham invites you to a special screening of animated videos inspired by recent projects on the relationship between conspiracy beliefs and delusions and on epistemic injustice.
 The screening will be followed by a panel discussion by experts in conspiracy theories, delusional beliefs, misinformation, disagreement, and fake news.